sanjumsanthosh/Learn_Pytest/Chapter 2/README.md

 * Stucturing test into Arrange/Given - Act/when - Assert/Then format

+### Test classes

+* classes can be used to group together tests and run them at once
+* we can also inherit a test class with specific utilities for testing

 ## Best practices

 * Seperating unit test from the src as a seperte file like `Root/src` & `Root/tests`